DerManoMann/acache/Readme.md

 Both namespace and multi-level cache instances can be arbitrary nested.

-## Installation

-The recommended way to install ACache is [through composer](http://getcomposer.org).
-Just create a `composer.json` file and run the `php composer.phar install` command to install it:

-    {
-        "require": {
-            "radebatz/acache": "1.0.*@dev"
-        }
-    }

-Alternatively, you can download the [`acache.zip`][https://github.com/DerManoMann/acache/archive/master.zip] file and extract it.

 ## Tests

 ACache comes with a pretty complete set of tests for a single cache instance and also combinations of multi-level and namespace caches.

 To run the test suite, you will need [PHPUnit](http://phpunit.de/manual/current/en/).

 ## License